Applying for Financial Aid

 The Free Application for Federal Student Aid (FAFSA).
 Duquesne's code is 003258.

 To receive maximum consideration for aid, students must complete a FAFSA prior to May 1 each year.
-The earlier better!
+The earlier the better!
+Many state agencies, including PA, require a FAFSA for state grant consideration.

 003258.
-Be sure to also indicate Duquesne as your first choice if you are PA resident filling out the PA State Grant application at the end of the FAFSA.
+Be sure to also indicate Duquesne as your first choice if you are a PA resident interested in a PA State Grant.

 All first-year applicants and transfer applicants are automatically considered for academic scholarships.